 In order to be eligible for financial assistance you must submit a Free Application for Federal Student Aid (FAFSA).
 In addition to the FAFSA, first year students must also complete the CSS Profile.
 Any additional required paperwork can be accessed on SHUAwards > Menu > My Documents.

 - Will the Office of Student Financial Assistance request additional documents?

-SHUawards will list your awards and any documentation needed to finalize your award package.
-All federal and state financial assistance awards will be listed as “estimated” on your bill until required documents (e.g., signed tax returns, W-2s, verification form, etc.) are received and the verification process is complete.
-Financial assistance awards will then be officially deducted from the balance due.
-Failure to provide documentation necessary to complete the verification process will result in a cancellation of federal and state financial assistance awards.
+All documents needed to finalize your award package will be accessible on SHUAwards > Menu > My Documents.
+All federal and state awards will be listed as 'estimated' on your bill until all required documents are received and processed; only at that time will the award(s) be officially deducted from the balance due.
+If selected for verification, failure to provide the necessary documentation to complete the verification process will result in a cancellation of federal and state awards.

-- What is the Non-Custodial Parent Profile and how do I access it?
+- What is the Noncustodial Parent Profile and how do I access it?

 The College Board will provide the family with instructions and information to pass on to the noncustodial parent.
-The message will include a link to the Non-Custodial Parent Profile and a pre-assigned login and password that must be used by the noncustodial parent to access the site.
+The message will include a link to the Noncustodial Parent PROFILE and a pre-assigned login and password that must be used by the noncustodial parent to access the site.

 Any issues with this form should be directed to our office.

-Please submit a letter from you or your custodial parent explaining the nature of your family circumstances which you feel make it necessary to waive the noncustodial parent’s application and financial aid requirements.
+- Personal Statement: Please submit a letter from you or your custodial parent explaining the nature of your family circumstances which you feel make it necessary to waive the noncustodial parent’s application and financial aid requirements.
 Be sure to provide as much detail as possible.

-**Please attach any and all legal documents that apply to your situation such as death certificate, restraining order, divorce decree, documentation of incarceration, court order, etc. If the Noncustodial parent is not listed on the student’s birth certificate or adoption paperwork, please send a copy of that paperwork as well.
+*Please attach any and all legal documents that apply to your situation such as death certificate, restraining order, divorce decree, documentation of incarceration, court order, etc. If the noncustodial parent is not listed on the student’s birth certificate or adoption paperwork, please send a copy of that paperwork as well.